Email firstname.lastname@example.org for questions about your child. Email email@example.com for questions about registration or payment information.

 - All cancellations must be in writing to the following email address: firstname.lastname@example.org.

-- TWO (2) WEEKS PRIOR TO SEMINAR DATE, a refund will be given in the form payment was received (less a $50 cancellation fee).
+- TWO (2) WEEKS PRIOR TO SEMINAR/SPECIALTY CLASS/CAMP DATE, a refund will be given in the form payment was received (less a $50 cancellation fee).

-- NO REFUNDS OR CREDITS WILL BE GIVEN TO ANYONE CANCELLING AFTER TWO (2) WEEKS TO SEMINAR/SPECIALTY CLASS/CAMP DATE.
+- NO REFUNDS OR CREDITS WILL BE GIVEN TO ANYONE CANCELLING LESS THAN TWO (2) WEEKS TO SEMINAR/SPECIALTY CLASS/CAMP DATE.

 We are happy to move your child to another class if there is availability in the class you are wanting to move to provided such changes are made two (2) weeks prior to the start date of the class.
 Otherwise, the change request will be deemed a cancellation (see above).
 A $25 FEE APPLIES TO ALL CHANGES.

 We try very hard to get all confirmations out within a reasonable time.
 However, reasonable time may be two or three weeks after registration.
 When registration opens, we have to leave the classes open for a few weeks.
 Then we print the registration lists and Cathryn goes thru each list.
 We appreciate your patience and please know we try to accommodate all students.